-Benefit Description You pay After the calendar year deductible Infertility services (cont.)
-Infertility services that are not reasonably likely to result in success All charges Allergy care Testing and treatment \$20 per office visit to a primary care physician \$30 per office visit to a specialist Allergy serum Nothing Allergy injections Not covered: All charges Provocative food testing Sublingual allergy desensitization Treatment therapies Chemotherapy and radiation therapy \$20 per office visit to a primary care physician Note: High dose chemotherapy in association with autologous \$30 per office visit to a specialist bone marrow transplants is limited to those transplants listed under Organ/Tissue Transplants on page 106.
-10% of Plan Allowance in a surgical center, hospital, or other facility Respiratory and inhalation therapy Dialysis - hemodialysis and peritoneal dialysis • Growth hormone therapy (GHT) Intravenous (IV) Infusion Therapy in a doctor's office or facility (For IV infusion and antibiotic treatment at home, see Home Health Services.)
+Benefit Description You pay After the calendar year deductible Allergy care Testing and treatment \$20 per office visit to a primary care physician \$30 per office visit to a specialist • Allergy serum Nothing Allergy injections Not covered: All charges Provocative food testing Sublingual allergy desensitization Freatment therapies Chemotherapy and radiation therapy \$20 per office visit to a primary care physician Note: High dose chemotherapy in association with autologous bone \$30 per office visit to a specialist Note: High dose chemotherapy in association with autologous bone marrow transplants is limited to those transplants listed under Organ/ Tissue Transplants on page 112. \$500 per visit in a surgical center, hospital, or other facility Respiratory and inhalation therapy • Cardiac rehabilitation following qualifying event/condition is provided for up to 12 weeks for Phase II and Phase III combined Dialysis - hemodialysis and peritoneal dialysis • Growth hormone therapy (GHT) • Intravenous (IV) Infusion Therapy in a doctor's office or facility (For IV infusion and antibiotic treatment at home, see Home Health Services.)
 Note: When provided in a physician's office or in an urgent care center, the services listed above do not include the cost of injectable, implantable and IV drugs; see below for the cost of the drugs.
 Note: We only cover GHT when we preauthorize the treatment.
 We will ask you to submit information that establishes that the GHT is medically necessary.
 Ask us to authorize GHT before you begin treatment.
 We will only cover GHT services and related services and supplies that be determine are medically necessary.
 See Section 3.
 How you get care - Other services.
-Note: We cover home IV infusion and antibiotic therapy administered by a home health agency under the Home health services benefit.
-Applied Behavior Analysis (ABA) - Children with autism spectrum disorder (see section 5(e) for benefits)
+Note: We cover home IV infusion and antibiotic therapy administered by a home health agency under the Home health services benefit. • Applied Behavior Analysis (ABA) - Children with autism spectrum disorder (see section 5(e) for benefits)